creotiv/miband2-python-test/README.md

 ## Setting up

-First, it's best to unbind your Mi Band 2 from MiFit App.
+It's best to unbind your Mi Band 2 from MiFit App first.
 You should be able to bind it back again, but no guaranee here ;)

+Next, install the bluepy library:
 ```sh
 pip2 install bluepy --user
 ```

+We're good to go!
 On the first run, you need to init your device with a new key:
 ```sh
 miband2.py YOUR_MAC --init
 ```

-After that, you can run some sample tests:
+Now you can run some samples:
 ```sh
 miband2.py YOUR_MAC --notify
 miband2.py YOUR_MAC --heart